MrFrenik/gunslinger/docs/getting_started.md

 ```

 ## Application Descriptor
 Gunslinger runs its own core loop and provides methods for hooking into your application at certain sync points.
-Your application is initialized at startup via a `gs_app_desc_t` object. `gs_app_desc_t` has the following fields:
+Your application is initialized at startup via a `gs_app_desc_t` object.
+It has the following fields:
 ```c
 typedef struct gs_app_desc_t
 {